Numata Visiting Professor in Buddhist Studies

 In recognition of the strong Buddhist Studies program in the Faculty of Religious Studies, the Numata Foundation has given a 20-year grant to the Faculty to bring a visiting scholar in Buddhist Studies to McGill each year.

 The visiting professor teaches one course at the 500 level, gives a public lecture, and is available to students for conferences and consultation.
-The first Numata Professor, in 1999-2000, was Dr. Mahinda Deegalle (Ph.D., Chicago), a Theravada Buddhist Sri Lankan monk.
-Subsequent visiting professors have included Dr. John Petitt, Professor Robert Morrison, Dr. Thupten Jinpa, Dr. Kate Crosby, Ven.
-Yifa, Dr. Robert Kritzer, Dr. Andrew Skilton, Dr. Joel Tatelman, Dr. Miriam Levering, Dr. Hiroko Kawanami, and Dr. Dorji Wangchuk.
-Dr. Martin Adam will be the visiting professor for 2011-2012.
+The first Numata Professor, in 1999–2000, was Dr. Mahinda Deegalle (Ph.D., Chicago), a Theravada Buddhist Sri Lankan monk.
+Subsequent visiting professors have included Dr. John Pettit, Professor Robert Morrison, Dr. Thupten Jinpa, Dr. Kate Crosby, Ven.
+Yifa, Dr. Robert Kritzer, Dr. Andrew Skilton, Dr. Joel Tatelman, Dr. Miriam Levering, Dr. Hiroko Kawanami, Dr. Dorji Wangchuk, Dr. Martin Adam, and Dr. Jin Park.
+Dr. Roger Jackson will be the visiting professor for 2013–2014.